celo-org/docs/docs/validator-guide/attestation-service.md

 ### MessageBird

 MessageBird support is introduced in version 1.2.0 and later.
 After signing up for [MessageBird](https://messagebird.com/en/), locate the `Your API Keys` section on the [Dashboard](https://dashboard.messagebird.com/en/user/index), click `Show` next to the `Live` key, and copy its value into the `MESSAGEBIRD_API_KEY` configuration variable.
 Click `Top Up` to add credit.
-MessageBird requires a dedicated number and approval to send SMS to certain countries that validators must support including the USA, Canada and others.
+MessageBird requires a dedicated number and/or KYC approval to send SMS to certain countries that validators must support.
 Click `Numbers` then [Buy Number](https://dashboard.messagebird.com/en/numbers/buy/search) to purchase a number.
+You will need to purchase separate numbers for both the USA and Canada.
 Then visit [SMS Settings](https://dashboard.messagebird.com/en/settings/sms) and request approval to send to these countries.

 ## Installation